ElhamAmiri12/rsi-lcca-pavement-optimization-tool/README.md

 It includes:
 - Remaining Service Interval (RSI) performance modeling for flexible pavements.
 - Life-Cycle Cost Analysis (LCCA) at project and network level.
-- Enumeration of all feasible MR&R treatments.
+- Enumeration of all feasible maintenance, rehabilitation, and reconstruction (MR&R) treatments.
 - Optimization of MR&R alternatives under budget constraint.

 ## Installation